cbellone/cbellone.github.io/content/blogs/2022-12-05-cold-start-java.md

 ## <abbr title="Ahead of Time">AOT</abbr> to the rescue?

-There’s an ongoing effort both within the JVM project ([Project Leyden](https://blogs.oracle.com/javamagazine/post/java-leyden-static-images) and [GraalVM](https://www.graalvm.org/latest/reference-manual/native-image/)) specifically to address startup times for short-lived process, like Serverless functions.
+There are ongoing efforts both within the JVM project ([Project Leyden](https://blogs.oracle.com/javamagazine/post/java-leyden-static-images)) and outside of it ([GraalVM](https://www.graalvm.org/latest/reference-manual/native-image/)) having, among other goals, the purpose of addressing the startup times for short-lived processes, like Serverless functions.
+GraalVM's `native-image` can be already used today, as a stand-alone tool or using compatible frameworks such as [Quarkus](https://quarkus.io/guides/amazon-lambda), [Spring](https://www.graalvm.org/22.2/reference-manual/native-image/guides/build-spring-boot-app-into-native-executable/) and others.

 Problem solved?
 Yes, absolutely.
 If your stack is compatible with AOT and native image, by all means GO FOR IT.